Vortex2Oblivion/hxpy/test/demos/pythonRunSimpleFile/README.md

-# pythonRunSimpleString
+# pythonRunSimpleFile

-This demo is to showcase the pythonRunSimpelString function, this function should allow for the use of running python code directly within the application.
-Don't know why anyone would use that over actually adding it in normally *cough cough psych engine cough cough* but its there ig.
+This demo is to showcase the ability to run a python script from a file.
+No extending yet!
 ## Status

-working!
+NOT working!
 ## Building

-To build, run `haxe build.hxml`
+To build, run haxe build.hxml , then copy over script.py into the bin folder that is outputted.
+Then run the application to test the Python file.